ops) > Ops constructs

 Containers, ordered by name.
 The

-Container class provides a number of helper methods for interacting with Pebble: modifying Pebble configuration, starting and stopping services, and reading or writing files on the workload container.
-See the Interacting with Pebble page for details and examples.
+Container class provides a number of helper methods for interacting with Pebble: modifying Pebble configuration, starting and stopping services, and reading or writing files or running commands on the workload container.
+See the How to interact with Pebble page for details and examples.